 Judith returns to her small Puritan community at Roswell Station after a two year disappearance.
 She remains unable to speak, since her captor removed half her tongue.
 Her mother grudgingly allows her to live in her home, but rumors about Judith are whispered along the edges of her hearing.
 No one seems able to believe that she returned with her virtue intact.

 Despite the murmurs and dirty looks, Judith tries her best to be kind to the townspeople, especially to her childhood friend Lucas.
 When an attack by Homelanders threatens … Continue reading

 Available May 25, 2010

 Two years ago, Tessa’s best friend Noelle disappeared, leaving behind only her red bicycle and shattered memories.
 Tessa forces herself to accept the likelihood that her friend is dead.
 Then, in a shocking revelation from Noelle’s brother, Tessa learns that her friend is alive.
 That she’s been rescued from her captor.
 That she’ll be coming home.

 Desperate to revive the kinship she once shared with Noelle, Tessa calls and visits, trying again and again to see her friend, only to be told Noelle isn’t ready.
-When she’s finally able to confront her, Tessa finds Noelle – who now insists on being called Elle – to be a … Continue reading
+When she’s finally able to confront her, Tessa finds Noelle – who now insists on being called Elle – to … Continue reading